TDG-Platform/docs/AComp.md

 * Variation due to different viewing geometries
 * Atmospheric effects

 The AComp GBDX task operates on imagery from Landsat-8 and all DG Sensors (except WorldView-1).
 Input imagery must at least contain the VNIR multispectral bands, and optionally may also include panchromatic data and/or SWIR data.
 All output imagery is in GCS WGS 1984 geographic coordinates.
-If you require orthorectification or output imagery in UTM projected coordinates,  then use the [Advanced Image Proprocessor](#https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md).
+If you require orthorectification or reprojection to UTM projected coordinates,  then use the [Advanced Image Proprocessor](#https://github.com/TDG-Platform/docs/blob/master/Advanced_Image_Preprocessor.md).

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!